"You keep trusting," Castiel tells him, almost accusingly.

 Dean frowns at the stacked bookshelves in front of him.

 "Excuse me, do I look like a ditchable prom date to you?
-What made you think you could call someone under my own roof and not talk to me?"
+What made you think you could call someone under my own roof and somehow avoid talking to me?"

 He gulps, feeling himself blanch.
 "Hi, Bobby."

-"Don't you 'hi Bobby' me, you friggin' idjit, I want to know exactly what the hell was going through that empty head of yours."
+"Don't you 'hi Bobby' me, you stupid idjit.
+I want to know exactly what the hell was going through that empty head of yours when you went MIA on me and Sam.
+Were you in a coma, Dean?
+Because a fucking coma is the only fucking explanation I'm willing to accept!"

 Holy crap, he's in so much trouble over here it's not even funny.
 "Look, Bobby, I'm sorry –"

 "Sorry?
 Oh no, son, don't be sorry, I haven't made you sorry yet.
-Now I know we kinda got other things going on right now, but you and me, we're gonna have a hell of a talk about what is and isn't acceptable behavior right after we rescue Sam and stop the apocalypse, you hearin' me?"
+Now I know we kinda got other things going on right now, but you and me, we're gonna have one hell of a conversation right after we rescue Sam and stop the apocalypse, you hearin' me?
+And let me tell you right now - you ain't gonna enjoy it one stinking bit."

 Dean winces.
 Only one response to that.
 "Yes sir.
 Sorry sir."